MoolahTech/mutualfunds-android-documentation/README.md

 // intent.putExtra("identityToken", "USER_IDENTITY_TOKEN")
 this.startActivity(intent)
 ```
+Remember, the OTP in the UAT / Staging environment is 123456.

 2. The KYC process consists of:
 * Phone number verification using OTP.
 * PAN number check.
 If the PAN is already KYC-verified, then short KYC is triggered, otherwise long KYC is triggered.